basicem/medica-api/README.md

 npm install
 ```

-The frontend app runs on port `3000` by default.
+The frontend runs on port `3000` by default.
 This app runs on a specific port, which you need to configure in your `.env` file.
 I used port `3001` as a default, but you can customize it to your preferences.
 You have .env.example of all env variables you should configure.
 For example, to run the backend on port `3001`, use:

 ```
     PORT=3001